Staff Education and Project Expertise

 - Cherie Schultz, Director for CO-OP Operations; BS – Physics, MS – Civil Engineering (Water Resources), Ph.D. – Physics

-- Heidi Moltz, Associate Director for Water Resources; BA – Philosophy, MS – Water Resources Management, Ph.D. – Aquatic Resources
+- Heidi Moltz, Director for Program Operations; BA – Philosophy, MS – Water Resources Management, Ph.D. – Aquatic Resources

 - Sarah Ahmed, Water Resources Assistant; BS – Biological Resource Engineering, MS – Civil & Environmental Engineering